gr4vy/gr4vy-python/gr4vy/gr4vy_api/openapi_client/docs/PaymentServiceUpdateFields.md

 # PaymentServiceUpdateFields

-A field containing a key-value pair for a required field defined by the service for this payment service.
+A key-value pair that represents a field defined in the definition for this payment service.

 ## Properties
 Name | Type | Description | Notes